vulekamali/datamanager/README.md

 Setting up Development environment
 -----------------------

-### Build frontend dependencies
+### Install frontend dependencies

-First time, and any time dependencies might have changed
+First time you clone this repo, and any time frontend dependencies might have changed

 ```
 yarn